Elodiedesmoulin/P5-Aura/README.md

 ### Introduction

-**Aura** is a minimalist weather forecast app built with **SwiftUI**.
+**Aura** is a simple and modern banking app prototype built with **SwiftUI**.
 It was developed as part of the **iOS Developer path (Project 5)** at OpenClassrooms.
-The goal of this project is to fetch external data via a REST API, decode it using Swift, and display it in a clean, interactive mobile UI.
+The goal was to consume data from an external REST API, manage data display using MVVM architecture, and create a responsive and dynamic mobile interface.

 ---

 ### Features

-- **API Integration** with OpenWeatherMap to fetch real-time weather data
+- **Displays a list of banking transactions** retrieved from an API
-- **Current weather display**: temperature, icon, location
+- **Detailed transaction view** for each item
-- **Daily forecast**: upcoming days with min/max temperatures and condition icons
+- **Clean, scrollable interface** built with SwiftUI
-- **JSON parsing** with `Codable` models
+- **Static authentication view**
-- **Modern SwiftUI interface** with adaptive layout
+- **Data loaded asynchronously with decoding from JSON**

 ---

 ### Architecture

-The app follows the **MVVM architecture**:
+The app follows a simple **MVVM architecture**:

 #### View
-Displays the user interface using SwiftUI.
-Handles user interactions.
+Handles user interface using SwiftUI components.

 #### ViewModel
-Processes raw data from the API, transforms it into display-friendly information, and handles business logic.
+Fetches and prepares data for the views.
+Implements business logic and formats raw model data.

 #### Model
-Contains the data structures representing weather data, decoded from JSON responses.
+Contains the transaction data structure (`Transaction`) and handles JSON decoding using `Codable`.

 ---